Why Is Radiation Used?

-As an alternative to EBRT, doctors can use intraoperative radiation therapy (IORT).
-Administered directly to the inside of the patient during surgery, IORT is a radiation therapy approach intended to be a supportive (adjuvant) treatment to surgery.
-By applying radiation therapy directly to the open mesothelioma site, doctors can help increase surgical success by preventing mesothelioma cells from seeding to new sites.
+Intraoperative radiation therapy (IORT) is a radiation therapy approach used to support surgery—an approach called adjuvant therapy.
+IORT is administered inside the body while the tumor site is exposed during surgery.
+By applying radiation therapy directly to the open mesothelioma site, doctors can increase surgical success by preventing mesothelioma cells from spreading.

-The IORT approach also prevents damage to healthy tissues because it doesn’t have to pass through the skin from the outside as it does with EBRT.
+The IORT approach also prevents damage to healthy tissues since radiation does not pass through the skin from the outside.

-Only given to early-stage mesothelioma patients, IORT has proven to help further increase life expectancy from surgery-based treatment plans.
+Only used on early-stage mesothelioma patients, IORT can further increase life expectancy from surgery-based treatment plans.
 Depending on your exact diagnosis, doctors may recommend the IORT approach with pleural or peritoneal mesothelioma surgeries.